catmorbid/cybergod-mkdocs/docs/character-creation/persona.md

 Problem solving and troubleshooting, the ability to fix bugs and glitches between software and hardware.
 Fix it if it's broken.

+### Toughness
+`Physical`

+Ability to withstand pain, fatigue and physical stress and to exert physical force when required.
+Toughness is extremely important for a character’s survival in combat.

 ## Resolve

-[[#Engrams]] determine the character's humanity, or how much is left of it.
-It also affects their **Resolve**, which is a pool of resources that can be spent to get out of sticky situations and invoke internal reserves of strength at times of desperation.
-It's a combination of persistence, luck and force of will.
+**Resolve** is a combination of persistence, luck, preparedness and force of will.
+Your maximum Resolve is equal to your number of [[#Engrams]].
+Resolve can be spent to get give the character an advantage is risky and difficult situations.
+But you only have a limited pool of resolve, and once spent, it is slow to recover.

-Resolve can be used in the following ways to improve the outcome of [[core-mechanics#Simple Test|Tests]] or [[core-mechanics#Saves|Saves]]:
+Resolve can be used in the following ways to improve the outcome of tests, checks or other dice rolls.

-- **Spend** Resolve to gain a [[core-mechanics#Rerolls|Reroll]] *after* rolling the dice on *any* test or save.
+- **Reroll**: Spend 1 point of Resolve to gain a [[core-mechanics#Rerolls|Reroll]] *after* rolling the dice on *any* dice rolls – unless explicitly stated otherwise.
+You can spend as many Resolve as you like on re-rolls.
-- **Burn** Resolve *before* rolling the dice to automatically succeed at a Test or a Save.
-A Test succeeds with the bare minimum outcome, usually just a Basic effect.
-If a Test is impossible, you cannot succeed no matter how much Resolve you're willing to burn.
+- **Focus**: Spend 1 point of Resolve *before* a Skill Test to gain 2D advantage on the test.
+You can only choose this spend once.

 If the listed usage is not enough, Game Masters are encouraged to invent additional uses for Resolve and players can always *suggest* spending or burning resolve to survive a tricky situation.